dylancraven/MetaAnalysis_Course/pages/Day1.md

 ### LRR: water-use efficiency

-The log-response ratio is a commonly used effect size and -- once backtransformed -- is easier to understand (e.g. the mean effect size is 10% greater than the control).
+The log-response ratio is a commonly used effect size and -- once back-transformed -- is easier to understand (e.g. the mean effect size is 10% greater than the control).

 ``` r
 require(metafor,quietly = TRUE)